 Octopus Energy: user reviews

 Octopus Energy has been a Which?
-Recommended Supplier for two years running, and has a whopping five stars on Trustpilot, with 92% of over 17, 000 reviewers rating it excellent.
+Recommended Supplier for three years running, and has a whopping five stars on Trustpilot, with 92% of over 30,000 reviewers rating it excellent (July 2020).
 Users have consistently praised the company’s user-friendly, transparent information and its prompt customer service.

-Octopus Energy was also voted the Best Company to Work for at the 2019 UK Employee Experience Awards, and at the 2019 British Renewable Energy Awards, Octopus picked up the award for the company that’s done the most to advance UK renewables.
-All of which goes far to explain how Octopus Energy has gone from zero to 1.2 million customers in under three years.
+Octopus Energy was also named Energy Supplier of the Year Award in 2020 by Uswitch, as well as being voted Best Company to Work for at the 2019 UK Employee Experience Awards.
+And at the 2019 British Renewable Energy Awards, Octopus picked up the award for the company that’s done the most to advance UK renewables.
+All of which goes far to explain how Octopus Energy has gone from zero to 1.5 million customers since launching in 2016.

 Octopus Energy: do you need a smart meter?

 Not all customers need a smart meter, but Octopus offers an installation service for anyone who might want one.
 And it has several innovative tariffs that work with smart meters, including Octopus Go, to power up your electric vehicle over night at the cheapest rate.